kaworublades/shoyokunn/README.md

 ┈┈┈ ୨୧ ┈┈┈

-Hey hey, I’m Azael or Sebastian, anything u wanna call me really idc or mind!
+Hey hey, I’m Flan or Fer, anything u wanna call me really idc or mind!
 (I have too many names).

 ; ꒰ ⭐️ : I have a boyfriend and I love him a lot, so be careful with how you address me or I'll end up blocking you.